 Slide24 is a more realistic OCaml iOS app that has real GUI elements and animation.
-It plays the well known 5 x 5 sliding tile puzzle, and will solve it for you using heuristic AI techniques.
+It plays the well known 5 × 5 sliding tile puzzle, and will solve it for you using a heuristic search.

 IcosaBlue uses LablGLES to display a rotating blue icosahedron.
 This app is also packaged for the simulator.